arrenree/KDB-Problem-Sets/README.md

 ```

-🔵 [adverb 9.0] Join the 2 lists together to form a nested list
+[Adverbs 10.0] 7.
+Join the 2 lists together to form a nested list

 ```q
 / use each both to join 2 lists together